Summer / Summer Strawberry Salad

 • Lettuce: a mix of green and red if you have it – any kinds of you like.
 I prefer ‘salad bowl’ and that’s primarily what we grow.

-• Pea Shoots: or sunflower shoots, or sprouts, whatever you like.
+• Pea shoots: or sunflower shoots, or sprouts, whatever kind of sprout or shoot you like.
+These can be omitted.

 Harvest your salad greens from the outer layers, rather than harvesting full heads, and they’ll last much longer.
 We have lettuce that lasts for months, even in hot weather, using this method.
 Salad bowl is a good bolt-resistant variety.